uriel1998/newsbeuter-dangerzone/README.md

 `wallabag` is not in your `$PATH`, then use the `agaetr.ini` to specify its location.
 Note that shorteners and wallabag don't get along all the time.

-#### todo.txt / todoman (output)

-This actually has integrations for two different todo systems, both [Todo-txt](http://todotxt.org/) and [todoman](https://github.com/pimutils/todoman), depending on what is available and installed.
-It will try `todo-txt` first.
-It will add a task made up of the title and the URL

 #### Send to email (output)  *